Mansi1236/mern-demo-app/README.md

-# Flask-TodoApp
+# Basic MERN app
-## This is a todo application that lets the users add/update todos and delete them later on
-### The tech stack used for this todo application is MERN
+## This is a basic mern app to understand how frontend and backend works together in mern stack